 Bike Parking Rules and Regulations (PDF) — June 2015

 Public Works is pleased to accept applications for bike parking at any time.
-Currently, the eligibility for City funding is closed, but any business can apply for bike parking at any time to procure and install on their own.
+Applications for City-funded bike parking will be considered in Spring 2016.
+Any business can apply for bike parking at any time to procure and install on their own.
 Learn more in the information menus below and APPLY HERE.

 To learn more about Denver's Bicycle Parking Program, review the following presentation, presented to the Denver Inter-Neighborhood Cooperation in May 2015.